Reshnagri: Demographics

 As per the census of India 2011, the Reshnagri is the home of 558 householders which further extends to 3036 individuals, of which 1554 are males while 1482 are females.
+About 99% of the population belong to the Ahmadiyya Muslim Community.
 The total geographical area of Reshnagri is 515.6 hectares and it is the 5th biggest village by area in Shopian district.